 Additional guidance for transfer of an entire caseload will be provided by state office.

-D-304-5: Transfer to the Criss Cole Rehabilitation Center

-When transferring a case to the Criss Cole Rehabilitation Center (CCRC), the VR staff refers to C-503: CCRC Admissions Process.

-D-304-6: Transfer of a Case Using ReHabWorks
+D-304-5: Transfer of a Case Using ReHabWorks

 Once the paper case file is delivered to the receiving VR office, receiving staff must transfer the case in RHW.
 If the case is sent to TWC RMC, staff mailing the case must transfer the case in RHW.
 To transfer the case in RHW, staff: